Drizin/InterpolatedSql/src/InterpolatedSql.Dapper/README.md

 # How it works

-The library provides a few different **SQL Builders** - these classes contain an underlying **SQL Statement** (text) and also the associated **SQL Parameters**.
+[**InterpolatedSql**](https://github.com/Drizin/InterpolatedSql) provides a few different **SQL Builders** - those classes contain an underlying **SQL Statement** (text) and also the associated **SQL Parameters**.
 When those builders are created (or when we append to them) they will automatically parse interpolated strings and will extract the **injection-safe SQL statement** and the **interpolated objects** (SQL Parameters), keeping them isolated from each other.

-In other words, you just embed parameters inside the SQL text and the library will automatically capture the parameters (and keep them isolated from the text), providing an injection-safe SQL statement.
+In other words, you just embed parameters inside the SQL text and the SQL builders will automatically capture the parameters (and keep them isolated from the text), providing an injection-safe SQL statement.

-**InterpolatedSql.Dapper** extends the SQL Builders of the base library with Dapper-specific features:
+**InterpolatedSql.Dapper** extends those SQL Builders (of the base library) with Dapper-specific features/semantics:
 - They wrap a required `IDbConnection DbConnection`
 - They are created using "Dapper-style": there are extension methods that extend IDbConnection ( exactly like Dapper does) that are used to create the builders
 - After you `Build()` a SQL builder you can invoke facades to all Dapper extensions.